What Is a Brokerage Account?

 There are no limits to the amount of money you can put into a brokerage account unless it is an IRA, Roth IRA, or 401(k), and there are generally no restrictions on when you can access the money unless you buy some sort of restricted security or asset.
-Depending upon your personal tax situation and the type of assets you hold in the brokerage account, you may owe capital gains taxes, dividend taxes, or other taxes on your holdings.
+Depending upon your tax situation and the type of assets you hold in the brokerage account, you may owe capital gains taxes, dividend taxes, or other taxes on your holdings.

 Take note of the financial strength of your broker and the extent of its SIPC coverage.
 This is the insurance that compensates investors if their stock brokerage firm goes bankrupt.
 Different types of assets have different levels of coverage, and some have no coverage at all.
 Another alternative is to consider using a brokerage firm to execute trades while holding your securities through the Direct Registration System (DRS).

 Limits on the Number of Brokerage Accounts

-There is no limit to the number of brokerage accounts you are allowed to have.
-In fact, you can have as many, or as few, brokerage accounts as you want through as many institutions as will permit you to open those accounts.
+There is no limit to the number of non-retirement brokerage accounts you are allowed to have.
+You can have as many, or as few, brokerage accounts as you want through as many institutions as will permit you to open those accounts.
 You can have multiple brokerage accounts at the same institution, segregating assets by investing strategy.
 You can have multiple brokerage accounts at different institutions, diversifying your relationships and exposure.

-A full-service brokerage account is a special type of brokerage account where you work with a dedicated broker who knows you, your family, and your financial situation.
-You can pick up the phone and speak to him or her, or walk into his or her office and regularly have meetings to discuss your portfolio.
+A full-service brokerage account is a brokerage account where you work with a dedicated broker who knows you, your family, and your financial situation.
+You can pick up the phone and speak to them, or walk into their office and regularly have meetings to discuss your portfolio.